Do you know what happens with your healthcare when you travel outside the United States?

 - If you have a qualifying Medigap plan, it covers emergency care only if it begins during the first 60 days you spend traveling outside of the U.S.

-- Once you've met your yearly Medicare Part B deductible ($226 in 2023), your Medigap plan covers 80 percent of billed charges for emergency care deemed medically necessary.
+- Once you've met your yearly Medicare Part B deductible ($240 in 2024), your Medigap plan covers 80% of billed charges for emergency care deemed medically necessary.

 - There is a $50,000 lifetime limit on foreign medical emergency coverage through your Medigap plan.